skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 Columbus :cite:`Lischka2011` is one of open-source softwares for high-level ab initio quantum calculation.
 It is designed primarily for extended multi-reference (MR) calculations on electronic ground and excited states of atoms and molecules.
-In the current version of PyUNIxMD, (SA-)CASSCF and (MRCI) methods are available.
+In the current version of PyUNIxMD, (SA-)CASSCF and MRCI methods are available.

 - (SA-)CASSCF is the state-averaged complete active space self-consistent field method.
 It provides analytical gradients as well as nonadiabatic couplings, thus it can be used for nonadiabatic molecular dynamics.

-- MRCI is the multireference configuration interaction field method.
+- MRCI is the multireference configuration interaction method.
 Simillar with (SA-)CASSCF, it supports analytical gradient and nonadiabatic couplings calculation, thus excited states dynamics simulations are possible.

 +-------------+------+--------+----+-----+